 Benefits: Native Vegetation is a Big Part of the Solution

-It’s not all just problem solving.
-The use of native plant species on solar facilities offers unique benefits that to advance a solar project with the affected stakeholders.
+It’s not all just problem-solving.
+The use of native plant species on solar facilities offers unique benefits that advance a solar project with the affected stakeholders.

 - Soil Health.
 Native plants stabilize soil, increase infiltration, and help sequester carbon and other greenhouse gases to mitigate climate change.